 On Mother’s Day, we wrote a post explaining some of the biological and instinctual reasons mother dogs are so good at taking care of their puppies.
 As we turn our attention to Father’s Day, the story is a little different.

-But, one innate characteristic that has stood the test of time is that dogs are pack animals, and enjoy companionship and being part of a group.
-So, while a male dog may not have a special relationship with his puppies, over time he may play and interact with his kin, just as he would any other dog (or human).
+But one innate characteristic has stood the test of time: Dogs are pack animals and enjoy companionship and being part of a group.
+So, though a male dog may not have a special relationship with his puppies, over time he may play and interact with his kin, just as he would any other dog (or human).

 Want to Learn More About How Genetics Influence Dog Behavior?